mmm/mmm.github.com/source/_posts/2015-10-13-docker-cdh.markdown

 Ok, so `SparkPi` is all fine and dandy, but how do I run a real application?

-let's say you build your spark project locally on your laptop in the `/Users/myname/mysparkproject/`.
-When you build with maven or sbt, it typically builds and leaves jars under a `/Users/myname/mysparkproject/target/` directory.
+Let's make up an example.
+Say you build your spark project on your laptop in the `/Users/myname/mysparkproject/` directory.

+When you build with maven or sbt, it typically builds and leaves jars under a `/Users/myname/mysparkproject/target/` directory... for sbt, it'll look like `/Users/myname/mysparkproject/target/scala-2.10/`.

-The idea here is to make these jars directly accessible from the cdh container.
+The idea here is to make these jars directly accessible from both your laptop's build process as well as from inside the cdh container.

 When you start up the `cdh` container, map this local host directory up and into the container

     docker run -d -v ~/mysparkproject/target:/target --name=mycdh svds/cdh

-where the `-v target` option will make `/Users/myname/mysparkproject/target` available as `/target` within the container.
+where the `-v` option will make `~/mysparkproject/target` available as `/target` within the container.

 So,